meshcloud/meshcloud-docs/docs/meshstack.meshmarketplace.tenant-services.md

 1. Flag the service in the service catalog as `tenantAware: true`.
 You can see an example of that [here](./meshstack.meshmarketplace.profile.md#tenant-aware-services).
 If you use our [unipipe-service-broker](https://github.com/meshcloud/unipipe-service-broker), you can do this in the [catalog.yml](https://github.com/meshcloud/unipipe-service-broker/wiki/Reference#catalogyml).
-2. When a service is now tenant-aware, the meshMarketplace expects an endpoint for creating so-called tenant bindings.
+2. When a service is now tenant-aware, the OSB Services platform expects an endpoint for creating so-called tenant bindings.
    You must implement this endpoint, because otherwise the service binding will show up as 'Failed' in meshStack.
    The endpoint does not actually have to do something, but it needs to exist and return an HTTP 200 with at least an empty JSON object `{}`.
 Read the [OSB Spec](https://github.com/openservicebrokerapi/servicebroker/blob/master/spec.md#request-creating-a-service-binding)